Simsso/Haskell-Studies/README.md

 stop = unexpected "stop"
 ```

 The parser type is very similar to `State`.
-It takes a string, parses it and returns `Nothing` in case of failure.
+It takes a string, parses it, and returns `Nothing` in case of failure.
 If parsing was successful, it returns a data structure and the remainder of the `String`.
 ```haskell
 type Parser a = String -> Maybe (a, String)
 ```